 National Awards Committee: Approves nominations for awards and makes recommendations for ways to acknowledge the efforts of Red Cross people.

 National Emergency Services Advisory Committee: Provides strategic advice to the Board on emergency services programs undertaken by Red Cross.

 National Youth Advisory Committee: Advises the Board and consults on youth policies and programs, including youth engagement and leadership opportunities.

-Nominations and Remuneration Committee: Supports and advises the Board regarding appointments of Board Members, succession planning, remuneration and employment, induction, training and education programs.
+Nominations and Remuneration Committee: Supports and advises the Board regarding appointment of Board Members, succession planning, remuneration and employment, induction, training and education programs.

-Australian Red Cross Blood Service (ARCBS) Advisory Committee: Provides independent advice to the Board on all technical and safety issues.
+Australian Red Cross Blood Service (ARCBS) Advisory Committee: Provides independent advice to the Board and to the ARCBS Board of Management on all technical and safety issues.
 Ensures the highest standards of medical and scientific practice and product safety are met.

 The Australian Red Cross Blood Service is an operational arm of the Australian Red Cross Society.
 Its Board reports to the Australian Red Cross Board, which has overall responsibility and appoints all non-executive Board Members.
 The Blood Service Board, which has general oversight of the management of the Blood Service, comprises eight non-executive members who oversee the strategic direction, financial and operational activities, and risk management of the Blood Service.
 Australian Red Cross’ Deputy President and Chief Financial Officer are both Blood Service Board members.

 The Divisional Advisory Boards have a number of functions under the Rules and the Divisional Regulations, in connection with their advisory, divisional governance, promotion and communications roles.

 Headed by General Counsel Bruce Moore, the Legal and Policy Unit provides independent in-house legal advice and representation on legal aspects of policy, operational and governance matters.
 It also coordinates the provision of support by external legal advisers.